What is a performance management system?

 - Building rapport and enhancing relationships with staff.
 Allow time to discuss non-work topics to better understand what motivates employees outside of the workplace.

-Objective data on employee achievements only goes so far when it comes to shedding light on issues related to performance.
-Employee self-assessments offer another layer of insight to help HR leaders and managers make important decisions regarding the development of individuals.
+Objective data on employee achievements only goes so far when it comes to shedding light on issues related to employee performance.
+Employee self-assessments offer another layer of insight to the performance management cycle to help HR leaders and managers make important decisions regarding the development of individuals.

-With many employees working remotely – or adopting a hybrid work model – these issues can be much harder for managers to identify without the face-to-face interactions found when working in shared offices.
+With many employees working remotely these issues can be much harder for managers to identify without the face-to-face interactions found when working in shared offices.

 By using dashboards as part of performance management tools, managers and employees are able to plan for and schedule regular meetings.
 With ongoing conversations a core element of the working schedule, participants can prepare relevant data to keep the discussions on point.

 Small businesses undergoing rapid growth are especially disadvantaged if they are still stuck using annual reviews as part of their performance management cycle.
 When reviewing employee performance using annual reviews, many factors surrounding behaviours and results can be overlooked.

 By switching to quarterly or even monthly reviews, HR leaders and managers can keep track of the core dynamics affecting an employee’s performance.
 Performance management software allows users to automate reviews with customizable templates for ease of use.
 By structuring the review process, small businesses can help ensure they are regular and consistent.

 360-degree and peer-to-peer feedback provide insight into an employee’s performance by asking fellow team members and direct reports about their work habits.
 These feedback requests can be easily set up as regularly recurring surveys through customized templates to ensure delivery on a regular basis.